elizabeth-trotter/pokemonapireactrebuild/README.md

 The design was prototyped in `Figma` for Desktop, Tablet, and Mobile and the site was made fully responsive with `Tailwind CSS`.

-> [NOTE!]
+> [!NOTE]
-This project was pretty interesting!
+> This project was pretty interesting!
 I got to build some cool custom interfaces for the data we were grabbing.
 It was my first time diving into React with TypeScript, so it was a bit of a learning curve, but I definitely learned a ton!

 ***Key Features:***